rust-lang/reference/src/items/external-blocks.md

 extern "stdcall" { }
 ```

-There are three ABI strings which are cross-platform, and which all compilers
+There are five ABI strings which are cross-platform, and which all compilers
 are guaranteed to support:

 * `extern "Rust"` -- The default ABI when you write a normal `fn foo()` in any